 The Dronfield Arms closes their car park off too in order to add extra features to the usual pub bar, terrace and Pizza Pi kiosk.
 On festival day there is an outside bar, Cow Boys Burgers stall and music stage.
 Live music kicks off at 1pm with Josh Feely followed by Magenta Apricots at 2pm, Factor 50 at 3pm, Kickback at 4pm and Leo Millobarrow at 5pm.
 From 6pm until midnight DJ Phill will be providing party tunes outside for their popular One Valley sunset disco surrounded by trees, river, railway bridge and buildings!

 The Beer Stop is just the other side of the railway bridge, this is a small specialist craft beer shop that also has a few taps of craft beer that can be enjoyed on the yard outside.
-They also have a street food trader pop up outside on some event days.
+Two street food traders will be popping up for the afternoon serving fried chicken and tacos and an outside bar is also planned.

 Finally a short walk from Dronny Bottom (alternatively a ride on bus 15 or 44) is the Pioneer Club.
 This is a classic social club building with two rooms – lounge (with pool table and TV) and concert room.
 It also has a huge grass outdoor area, smoking terrace and car park.
 The Pioneer run a family friendly event for One Valley outside with bouncy castle, goody bags & games for the kids plus a BBQ stall whilst for the adults there will be a reasonably priced bar and a DJ on all day inbetween live acts – Marie Wells and Ken Lambert Drag.